HenryAWE/asbind20/README.md

     .method(asbind20::use_generic, "void log(int level, const ?&in)", fp<&my_value_class::log>, var_type<1>);
 ```

 If you want to force all registered functions to be generic, you can set the `ForceGeneric` flag of binding generator to `true`.
-You can use flag to avoid the code for bindings being flooded by `use_generic`.
+You can use this flag to avoid the code for bindings being flooded by `use_generic`.
 Trying to register functions by native calling convention with `ForceGeneric` enabled will cause a compile-time error.
 ```c++
 asbind20::value_class<my_value_class, true>(...);